charleschile/charles-codebook/英语pre.md

 Of course, despite all the security measures in place, it's still possible to become a victim of ransomware.
 Here are the suggestions for you after a ransomware

-> 1. **Do NOT pay the ransom** - Security experts and law enforcement agencies strongly advise against paying the ransom because this only encourages attackers to continue their criminal activity.
-In many cases, there's no guarantee the attacks will provide a working decryption key.
-Even with a key, the data may become corrupted, resulting in permanent loss.
+The first one is **Do NOT pay the ransom** because this only encourages attackers to continue their criminal activity.

-> 2. **Isolate infected systems** - To prevent a further breach, users should immediately disconnect their device from the network and all wireless connectivity (Wi-Fi, Bluetooth).
-Although the ransomware may have already affected other users, isolation can limit the scope of infection in the network.
+The second one is **Isolating infected systems** - To prevent a further breach, users should immediately disconnect their device from the Wi-Fi and  Bluetooth to avoid affecting other users, isolation can limit the scope of infection in the network.

-> 3. **Identify the source** - Figuring out where the malware originated from can help locate the entry point of the ransomware.
-This information can provide the organization with valuable information to further improve security practices and training.
+The third one is **Identify the source** - Figuring out where the malware originated from can help locate the entry point of the ransomware.
+This is a valuable information to prevent being attacked again.

-> The last one is **Report attack to authorities** - Ransomware is a crime that should be reported to authorities for further investigation.
-However, another benefit is that law enforcement agencies may have access to more advanced recovery tools and software not available to most organizations.
-In some cases, recovering stolen or compromised data and catching perpetrators is possible.
+The last one is **Reporting attack to authorities** - Ransomware is a crime that should be reported to authorities for further investigation.

-So based on all the previous strategies against phishing and ransomware.
-There are three main suggestions for protecting us from daily cyber attacks.
-•Use strong, unique passwords and enable 2-factor authentication for all accounts.

-•Be cautious of sharing personal information online and review privacy settings regularly.

-•Keep software updated to protect against the latest
-security vulnerabilities.